windyboy/hass-migrate/README.md

 **Validation Limitations:**

-The current validation (`hamigrate validate`) performs only row count comparison between source and target databases.
+The current validation (`uv run hamigrate validate`) performs only row count comparison between source and target databases.
 This is a basic check that ensures the number of rows matches but does not verify data integrity, content accuracy, or detect subtle migration errors.

 For production migrations, consider additional validation steps:
 - **Manual Sampling**: Spot-check random rows in key tables